fuzziqersoftware/newserv/README.md

 This is a personal project; there is no official development team, official website, or official instance of newserv.
 Issues and pull requests are certainly welcome, but please only add content (e.g. quests, patches, client functions) that you've created, is already public, or you have permission to release publicly.

-No AI agents have been used in building, documenting, testing, or debugging this project, and any PRs authored by AI agents will be rejected.
+PRs authored by AI agents are allowed, but will be held to the same code quality standard as the rest of the project.

 # Compatibility